Odiham

 Odiham (/ˈoʊdiəm/) is a large historic village and civil parish in the Hart district of Hampshire, England.
-It is twinned with Sourdeval in the Manche Department of France.
+It has been twinned with Sourdeval in the Manche Department of France since 1993.
 The 2011 population was 4,406.
 The parish in 1851 had an area of 7,354 acres with 50 acres covered by water.
 The nearest railway station is at Hook, on the South West main line.
 The village had its own hundred, named The Hundred of Odiham.
-The village is situated slightly south of the M3 motorway and approximately midway between the north Hampshire towns of Fleet and Basingstoke, some 37 miles (59.5 km) north-northeast of Southampton and 43 miles (69 km) southwest of London.
+The village is situated slightly south of the M3 motorway and approximately midway between the north Hampshire towns Fleet and Basingstoke, 37 miles (59.5 km) north-northeast of Southampton and 43 miles (69 km) southwest of London.

 RAF Odiham, home of the Royal Air Force's Chinook heavy lift helicopter fleet, lies to the south of the village.

 History

 The first written record of Odiham's existence is in the Domesday Book (1086), where it appears with its current spelling, although the spellings Odiam and Wudiham have sometimes been used since.